pkhaladzetevuna-lang/Manual-Testing-Portfolio/README.md

 # 🚀 Welcome to My QA Portfolio

 Hi!
-I'm **Teona**, a QA Manual Testing student and intern.
-This repository showcases my skills in manual testing, API validation, SQL, and my transition into test automation.
+I'm **Teona**, a QA Manual Testing student and currently a QA Intern at **Binary Forge**.
+This repository showcases my professional growth, technical skills, and hands-on experience in ensuring software quality.

 ---